Ukraine: Geography

 Ukraine also has a number of highland regions such as the Volyn-Podillia Upland (in the west) and the Near-Dnipro Upland (on the right bank of the Dnieper).
 To the east there are the south-western spurs of the Central Russian Upland over which runs the border with Russia.
 Near the Sea of Azov are the Donets Ridge and the Near Azov Upland.
 The snow melt from the mountains feeds the rivers and their waterfalls.

 Significant natural resources in Ukraine include lithium, natural gas, kaolin, timber and an abundance of arable land.
 Ukraine has many environmental issues.
 Some regions lack adequate supplies of potable water.
 Air and water pollution affects the country, as well as deforestation, and radiation contamination in the northeast from the 1986 accident at the Chernobyl Nuclear Power Plant.
+The environmental damage caused by the Russian invasion of Ukraine has been described as an ecocide, the destruction of Kakhovka Dam, severe pollution and millions of tonnes of contaminated debris is estimated to cost over USD 50 billion to repair.

 Climate

-Ukraine has a mostly temperate climate, except for the southern coast of Crimea which has a subtropical climate.
-The climate is influenced by moderately warm, humid air from the Atlantic Ocean.
+Ukraine is in the mid-latitudes, and generally has a continental climate, except for its southern coasts, which have cold semi-arid and humid subtropical climates.
 Average annual temperatures range from 5.5–7 °C in the north, to 11–13 °C in the south.
 Precipitation is highest in the west and north and lowest in the east and southeast.
 Western Ukraine, particularly in the Carpathian Mountains, receives around 120 cm of precipitation annually, while Crimea and the coastal areas of the Black Sea receive around 40 cm.

 Water availability from the major river basins is expected to decrease due to climate change, especially in summer.
 This poses risks to the agricultural sector.
 The negative impacts of climate change on agriculture are mostly felt in the south of the country, which has a steppe climate.
 In the north, some crops may be able to benefit from a longer growing season.
 The World Bank has stated that Ukraine is highly vulnerable to climate change.